EXIT FROM THE UNIVERSE - Vedic Science Of Transcendence

 - Caitanya Mahaprabhu

-Beyond dualism are several stages of transcendental consciousness.
-One will lead to absolute knowledge, another to oneness in diversity, some paths will disintegrate the spirit soul entirely, and the highest goal is liberation in eternal existence, spiritual cognizance, and unlimited joy in a spiritual body in the transcendental world.
+Beyond the concept of dualism are several stages of transcendendental consciousness.
+One will lead to so-called absolute knowledge, another to oneness in diversity, some will disintegrate the spirit soul entirely, and the highest one is liberation in eternal existence, complete cognizance, extatic bliss, and unlimited joy in a transcendental body in the spiritual world.
+This ancient knowledge is based on Vedic scriptures and self-realization of ancient and present-day sages, saints and seers and is illustrated with some reference to societies of the post-modern world and the Abrahamic religions.

 To a large extent, pure transcendental consciousness is unknown even to great thinkers and philosophers.
 We will explain what exactly is transcendence and what is not.
 Illustrated with examples it will also become clear, that ancient knowledge is scientific and modern science is not.

 The transcendental realms have longtime been known to small circles of great sadhus, who decided to disclose their intelligence to a world searching for spiritual advancement and establised truths.
-It is confidential knowledge to serve the sincere soul in Kali-yuga wishing to terminate perpetual misery in a rigid material world.
-Magic and mysticism will not do.
+This confidential knowledge is to serve the sincere soul in Kali-yuga wishing to terminate permanent misery in a rigid material world.
+Magic and mysticism will not result in liberation of the soul.

 Gorgeously illustrated with artwork and professional formatting, this book will not disappoint.